HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 **Placeholder for Figure 15: Distribution of TTL in cacheable responses.**

 The table below details the cache TTL values for desktop requests by type.
 Most content types are being cached, however CSS resources are consistently cached with high TTLs.

-**Placeholder for Table 4: Desktop cache TTL percentiles by resource type.**

 <figure>
   <table>